FluxML/Flux.jl/docs/src/training/training.md

   returns the value of the function, for logging or diagnostic use.
 * Logging or printing is best done outside of the `gradient` call, as there is no need to differentiate these commands.
+* To use `result` for logging purposes, you could change the `do` block to end with `return my_loss(result, label), result`, i.e. make the function passed to `withgradient` return a tuple.
+The first element is always the loss.
 * Julia's `break` and `continue` keywords let you exit from parts of the loop.

 ```julia